-[17] The Supreme Court noted that, where there is significant delay coupled with significant prejudice, then it might well be appropriate to refuse leave even though the appeal appeared to be strongly arguable.

-[18] This Court notes that the delay in this case is less than four months.
-The Corporation has confirmed that it is not prejudiced by the delay in filing the appeal, and does not oppose leave being granted.
+- [16] The Supreme Court noted that, where there is significant delay coupled with significant prejudice, then it might well be appropriate to refuse leave even though the appeal appeared to be strongly arguable. - [17] This Court notes that the delay in this case is 16 days.
+The Corporation has submitted that it has not identified any prejudice caused by the late filing of this appeal, and does not oppose leave being granted.
 The Court is not aware of any prejudice or hardship to others with a legitimate interest in the outcome of the present appeal.